Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/getting_started/installation.rst

 ======================= ===================== ===============================================

-To enable, either
-use one of the cmake guis or add the options to the cmake call.
+To change options, either use one of the cmake guis (e.g., ccmake) or add the options to the cmake call.
 Choosing another path to boost and disabling OpenMP would look like::

 	cmake "-DBOOST_ROOT=/path/to/boost" "-DENABLE_OPENMP=OFF" ../

+An introduction on how to run cmake can be found `here <http://cmake.org/runningcmake/>`_.